 Which wardrobe staples make up the foundations of a typical Seoul wardrobe by different seasons?

-What’s your favourite season to dress for in Seoul and why?
+What’s your favorite season to dress for in Seoul and why?

-Autumn is my favourite season because it is characteristic of the city.
+Fall is my favorite season because it is characteristic of the city.
 Brimming with contrasts, Seoulites also embrace this duality in their style.

 What motivates you to do completely different jobs as a doctor and a digital creator?
 Does your style change when doing two different jobs?